carpentries-lab/python-aos-lesson/setup.md

-The lesson on [software installation using conda](https://data-lessons.github.io/python-aos-lesson/01-conda/index.html) explains how to install the required Python libraries ([iris](http://scitools.org.uk/iris/), [jupyter](https://jupyter.org/) and [cmocean](http://matplotlib.org/cmocean/)) using either the Anaconda Navigator interface (any operating system) or the command line (Mac, Linux) / Anaconda Prompt (Windows).
+The lesson on [software installation using conda](https://data-lessons.github.io/python-aos-lesson/01-conda/index.html) explains how to install the required Python libraries ([iris](http://scitools.org.uk/iris/), [jupyter](https://jupyter.org/) and [cmocean](http://matplotlib.org/cmocean/)) using either the command line, Anaconda Prompt (on Windows) or Anaconda Navigator.